-This first morning of the Thai New Year I went downtown to see whether I could see some activities in the temples, some traditions and rituals.
-The weather continues to be great, but unfortunately the amount of Covid cases high.
+This first morning of the Thai New Year I went downtown to see whether I could find some activities in the temples, some traditions and rituals of songkran in Chiang Mai.
+The weather continues to be great, but unfortunately the amount of Covid cases is high.
 So, I wasn’t quite looking for a water – fight.

 When it comes to the water-splashing event, we have been at either closed, private parties or sometimes joining the war down at the moat in Chiang Mai.
 But since the water – splashing festival is banned this year I was confident that I could enjoy strolling downtown without any water attack.

 My first experiences with Songkran was in 1999, jumping random pick up trucks assisting anyone I could in their battle.
-The first time I got soaked was when I was walking from a pub in Hua Hin trying to find a tuk-tuk to Sailom hotel where I stayed.
+The first soak happened when I was walking from a pub in Hua Hin.
+Strolling around trying to find a tuk-tuk to Sailom hotel where I stayed.
 With my tour company, we usually stayed at this hotel a short taxi ride from the temple and clocktower in Hua Hin.
 The same night that we had our traditional farewell dinner by the sea, the unforgettable baked rocket lobster with cheese, I had continued to downtown to meet with some other tour guide friends.
 However, it was time to go home and I remember thinking about why they were already having water fights at some pubs.
 In my head, New Year and midnight were still hours away.
 I didn’t realise how wrong I was.

 – Soooo sorry darling!!
 Today is already tomorrow.